 - Medical malpractice settlements, negligence, and other torts up to an agreed-upon amount are negotiated annually and paid by the City on behalf of NYC Health + Hospitals.
 In 2022 and 2021, the medical malpractice and general liability settlements paid by the City were \$91.6 million and \$91.1 million, respectively.
-The reimbursements to the City are recorded by NYC Health + Hospitals as a reduction of Due to the City of New York, net.
+As the City obligates NYC Health + Hospitals to pay back amounts paid on its behalf, NYC Health + Hospitals records the amount obligated as a liability, or increase, in Due to the City of New York, net.
 Such medical malpractice, negligence, and other torts reimbursements by NYC Health + Hospitals do not alter the indemnification by the City of NYC Health + Hospitals' malpractice settlements under the Agreement (Note 12). - Interest and principal on debt service, which funds NYC Health + Hospitals capital acquisitions, is negotiated annually with and is paid by the City on behalf of NYC Health + Hospitals.
 The City's assumption of payments of debt service in fiscal year 2022 alleviated \$266.9 million owed to the City by NYC Health + Hospitals.
 In fiscal year 2021, NYC Health + Hospitals paid to the City \$212.4 million for debt service paid on its behalf.
-The debt service reimbursements to the City are recorded by NYC Health + Hospitals as a reduction of appropriations from the City.
+As the City obligates NYC Health + Hospitals to pay back amounts paid on its behalf, NYC Health + Hospitals records the amount obligated as a liability, or increase, in Due to the City of New York, net.
+The debt service reimbursements made as a result of the obligation to the City are recorded by NYC Health + Hospitals as a reduction of Due to the City, net.